-The closure of John Daly’s Wicked Stick Golf Course not all that long ago eliminated one of the Grand Strand’s perceived attractions for big hitters.
+The closure of John Daly’s Wicked Stick Golf Course in 2015 eliminated one of the Grand Strand’s perceived attractions for big hitters.

 The 6,900-yard Daly tees there, though, were somewhat of a farce when it came to those who were adept with the driver.
 Before and after Wicked Stick’s closing, other tracks in the area had established themselves as true length courses.
 It isn’t completely necessary to have 325-yard power to succeed at any of these, but it certainly doesn’t hurt your chances.

 Some offer pure distance; others provide opportunities to muscle up with less chance for disaster.
 Either way, it’s time to eat your Wheaties and go to work.

 Eagle Nest was already a respectable length at 6,900 yards from its back tees.
 That wasn’t enough.
 After a second major renovation in the last 15 years, the course is boosting that total to an eye-popping 7,900 yards, a figure that will make it not only the longest in the Myrtle Beach area, but also the state.

 The change was meant to attract the biggest hitters, something that was already being accomplished by a No. 17 that previously measured 616 yards.
 The new, daunting distances aren’t meant to be easy, something the course recognized when it decided to redesign itself into a championship distance.